5 Exciting Things to Do in Cedar Park

 Be a Fan

-Austin Spurs and the Texas Stars hockey club play their home games at the Cedar Park Center, the town’s premier sports and entertainment arena.
+Austin Spurs and the Texas Stars hockey club play their home games at the H-E-B Center at Cedar Park, the town’s premier sports and entertainment arena.
 Both teams are affiliated with the top-flight teams that share their names: the San Antonio Spurs and the Dallas Stars.
 Regular season games for both teams start in October and end in April, so if you happen to be in Cedar Park during this time, then it’s well worth a visit.
 If you’re not, don’t worry.
 Cedar Park Center hosts numerous concerts throughout the year, so you can always catch a show regardless of the time of year.Here’s a fun fact for you: Cedar Park is home to two professional minor league sports teams.
 The

 Play a Round of Golf

 Another great way to appreciate the spectacular Hill Country scenery is by playing a few rounds on one of the eight golf courses near Cedar Park.
 These include the Avery Ranch Golf Club, an 18-hole championship course situated just east of Cedar Park that features panoramic views, oak-lined fairways, a challenging front nine, and a 60-acre lake.
 Just northwest of town, you’ll find Crystal Falls Golf Club, another 18-hole course that incorporates the area’s hilly terrain and natural creeks to create a unique playing experience.
 If you’d like to play a shorter round, check out the nine-hole course at Point Venture Golf Club that offers a great view of Lake Travis on its seventh hole.
 Tee times for most of the golf courses in the area can be booked online.